YifanBu/CI-CD-Jenkins-Ansible-Kubernetes/README.md

 6. CI Job to create Image for Kubernetes
 7. Enable rolling update to create pod from latest docker image
 8. Complete CI and CD job to build and deploy code on Kubernetes

+## Acknowledge
+The content is created by following AR Shankar's Course: DevOps Project - 2022: CI/CD with Jenkins Ansible Kubernetes